 Leaders and publics care about reputation and honor.
 This concern seems to be an important cause of war.
 Is it?
 I investigate this through survey experiments, natural experiments, and theory.

 - "Coercion and Provocation."
-Allan Dafoe & Sophia Hatz.
+Allan Dafoe, Sophia Hatz, and Baobao Zhang. (pdf)

 - "Authoritarian Audiences and Government Rhetoric in International Crises: Evidence from China."
 Jessica Weiss & Allan Dafoe (pdf, prereg)

 - "Provocation, Public Opinion, and Crisis Escalation: Evidence from China."
 Allan Dafoe & Jessica Weiss (pdf, prereg)

 - "Honor and War: Southern U.S. Presidents and the Effects of Concern for Reputation."
 World Politics.
 68(2).
 2016.
 Allan Dafoe & Devin Caughey. (pdf; link to other files)

 - "Leader Influence and Reputation Formation in World Politics."
 American Journal of Political Science.
 (Forthcoming) Jonathan Renshon, Allan Dafoe, & Paul Huth. (pdf)

 - "Reputation and Status as Motives for War."
 Annual Review of Political Science.
 17: 371-393.
 2014.

 Allan Dafoe, Jonathan Renshon, & Paul Huth. (pdf)

 - "Resolve, Reputation, and War: Cultures of Honor and Leaders’ Time-in-Office."
 UC Berkeley Dissertation.
 2012. (pdf or here)